Fei-Long121/DeepBDC/README.md

  }
 ```

-If you use this code for your research, please cite our paper.<br>
+If you find this repo helpful for your research, please consider citing our paper.<br>
 ## Few-shot classification Results
-Experimental results on CUB and MiniImageNet with ResNet-12 , ResNet-18 and ResNet-34.
-We report average results with 2,000 randomly sampled episodes for both 1-shot and  5-shot evaluation.More details about the experiments can be seen in the paper, and we will update some of our results on other datasets in the future.
+Experimental results on miniImageNet and CUB with ResNet-12 , ResNet-18 and ResNet-34.
+We report average results with 2,000 randomly sampled episodes for both 1-shot and  5-shot evaluation.
+More details on the experiments can be seen in the paper, and we will update some of our results on other datasets in the future.
 ### miniImageNet
 <table>
          <tr>